 Tell your doctor if you are pregnant or plan to become pregnant.
 It is not known whether cabotegravir will harm an unborn baby.
 However, HIV can be passed to your baby if the virus is not controlled during pregnancy.
 Your name may be listed on a registry to track any effects of cabotegravir on the baby.

 Women with HIV or AIDS should not breastfeed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-How should I take Vocabria?
+How should I use Vocabria?

-Take Vocabria exactly as prescribed by your doctor.
+Take Vocabria tablets exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Take Vocabria and rilpivirine with a meal.
+Take Vocabria and rilpivirine tablets with a meal.
 If you take the medicines at separate times, Vocabria may be taken with or without food.

 On the last day you take Vocabria and rilpivirine tablets, you will receive your first injectable dose of these medicines.